PhSchuetz/Kinetic-Monte-Carlo-Model/README.md

 The type of event is determined by generating a random number r<sub>1</sub>(0:1) and testing for the inequalities

 0 < r<sub>1</sub>(0:1) R_t < Sum<sub>i,j</sub> h<sub>i,j</sub> and

 h<sub>i,j</sub> < r<sub>1</sub>(0:1) R_t < Sum<sub>i,j</sub> (h<sub>i,j</sub> + e<sub>i,j</sub>) = R_t

-Then the site is found by testing the inequality r<sub>1</sub>(0:1) R_t > Sum<sub>k,l</sub><sup>i-1,j-1</sup> h<sub>k,l</sub>
+Then the site is found by testing the inequality

+r<sub>1</sub>(0:1) R_t > Sum<sub>k,l</sub><sup>i-1,j-1</sup> h<sub>k,l</sub>

 ## Step-density model
+Within the step-density model, steps in the surface are assumed to act as diffuse scattering centers for the impinging electrons.
+The step density SD is proportional to the reflected RHEED intensity I: I = 1- SD.